Underground Atlanta: Pre-construction and development

 The renovation also removed Plaza Park, which had been built in the late 1940s, and replaced it with Peachtree Fountains Plaza.
 Plaza Park had been the site of the city's last remaining peach tree on its namesake Peachtree Street, but 20 non-fruit-bearing trees were donated by the Georgia Peach Commission to be planted in nearby Woodruff Park.
+At its peak, the mall housed 140 tenants.

+After reopening

 Although the historic buildings and architecture remained a major draw, some critics felt that the now-sanitized district had lost its original charm and lively atmosphere; Jeff Kunerth wrote the new Underground was "a new heart [of Atlanta] with the soul of Disney World's Main Street" in the Orlando Sentinel.

 Six Gun Territory No. 4, a 4-4-0 steam locomotive on display at the entrance of the revamped Underground.
 This locomotive was sold to the Kirby Family Farm in 2017.